dotin-inc/resume-dataset-NER-annotations/README.md

 Dataset used for training and testing NER models discussed in the paper "**Limitations of Neural Networks-based NER for Resume Data Extraction**" to be Published in the **65th issue of the Journal Procesamiento del Lenguaje Natural - [SEPLN](http://www.sepln.org/index.php/en)**.

-**DATASET WILL BE ADDED SOON, WE ARE IN THE PROCESS OF ANONYMIZING THE SENSITIVE INFORMATION FROM THE CV'S**
+**DATASETS CONTAINS FAKE NAMES AND EMAILS TO ANONYMIZE THE SENSITIVE INFORMATION FROM THE CV'S**

 Annotated Entities:
 =================